U.S. frees tech companies to give more spying data

 The five companies said in a joint statement: "We filed our lawsuits because we believe that the public has a right to know about the volume and types of national security requests we receive.
 We're pleased the Department of Justice has agreed that we and other providers can disclose this information."

-The companies were Facebook Inc (FB.O), Google, LinkedIn Corp LNKD.N, Microsoft and Yahoo!
-Inc (YHOO.O).
-Apple filed a brief supporting the five companies.
+The companies were Facebook Inc, Google, LinkedIn Corp, Microsoft and Yahoo!
+Inc. Apple filed a brief supporting the five companies.

 The agreement applies to all companies and gives them options on how to present information.